jxkobrxyes/Multiverse-Final-Portfolio/Projects/MV-Final-Project1/README.md

 Go check out the website [here](https://jxkobrxyes.github.io/MV-Final-Project1/)

 # Overview
-This project was built during the front-end module where we got to implement React and React usecases to build a fully functional react website
+This project was build after the front-end module as a final to build a fully function and responsive website using React and front-end tools and technologies to focus mainly on UI.

 # Technologies
 - Html/Css